How to make your home feel larger

 Opt for the floating look

 To create the illusion of more space, opt for the floating look in your furniture selection.
-Shelving units, consoles, beside tables and sofas, like our Melba, that are raised off the floor create a sense of openness.
+Shelving units, consoles, beside tables and sofas, like our Faye, that are raised off the floor create a sense of openness.
 Light will be able to filter underneath and they tend not to appear so heavy and weighted down.
 Not to mention they are much easier to clean under!

 Avoid blocking walkways